 1) “influence; effect,” 2) “the force exerted by a new idea, concept, technology, or ideology,” and 3) “the power of making a strong, immediate impression.”

 Whether you see yourself as a leader or not, you are having an impact on the world.
-Your every breath, every movement, every word, every interaction, and every thought have an impact on something or someone else.
-It’s the classic stimulus-response theory: simply put, for every stimulus there is a response, or for every action there is a reaction.
+Each breath and every movement, word, interaction, and thought have an impact on something or someone else.
+It’s the classic stimulus-response theory: for every stimulus there is a response, or for every action there is an equal and opposite reaction.
 “Impact” is just a less clinical way of saying “stimulus-response.”